Written by Lindsay Krause

 Rwanda, the Land of a Thousand Hills, invites you to explore its ever changing landscapes, from rocky mountain terrains, dense bamboo forests, striking volcanoes and vast savannah plains.
 Rich in biodiversity, Rwanda offers a variety of wildlife experiences from luxury gorilla trekking through the bamboo forests of the Volcanoes National Park to spotting some members of the Big 5 in Akagera National Park.
 Yes, Rwanda has a tainted history of genocide, but the country and its wildlife are flourishing with the rise of tourism each year and it’s imperfections are all part of the charm.
 Before embarking on an adventure of a lifetime, read up on our Ker & Downey® Africa Rwanda safari tips.

 Most foreign nationals require a visa for Rwanda and they are easily attainable at the Rwanda High Commissions and Embassies abroad.
 No embassy in your country?
 Don’t fret, you can apply for a visa on arrival prior to your travels.
-If you carry a passport from Canada, USA, Germany, Hong Kong, United Kingdom, Sweden and several Africa countries, you can enter Rwanda visa free for a period of up to 90 days.
+At time of publishing you can obtain a visa on arrival (but please check with your nearest embassy as this can change).